Returning to work during the Covid-19 pandemic

 Is there anything else I should be aware of?

-You should also be aware of the updated RIDDOR requirements, which set out how instances of Covid-19 should be reported in the workplace.
+You should also be aware of the updated RIDDOR requirements (external link), which set out how instances of Covid-19 should be reported in the workplace.

 Preparing to navigate this new era will be no simple feat.
 As the world continues to suffer at the hands of the pandemic, organisations which adopt new processes in order to minimise health and safety risks may fare better than others.